-S TATES

-State e notification code Meaning

-NON IE

-E VENTS - are evaluated just when the event occurs

-Even t notification code Meaning

-SYS. eUserText[=<"text">] This events occurs when the device receives any or optional a specific text with command \$PFAL,MSG.Event,User,<"text">
+E EVENTS - are evaluated just when the event occurs Event Notification Code Meaning This events occurs when the device receives any or optional a specific text with command \$PFAL,MSG.Event,User,<"text">

-<"text"> Optional.
+EVENTS - are evaluated just when the event occurs Event Notification Code Meaning <"text"> Optional.
 Specifies the text to be compared with the incoming message used in command \$PFAL,MSG.Event,User,<"text">.
 The comparison text can be a number or any sequence of characters.
 The comparison is case-sensitive.
 The event occurs if the specified event text matches exactly with the incoming message specified with \$PFAL,MSG.Event,User,<"text">.